 Ferric Chloride

-This is a great alternative for ferric sulfate, but it is less popular because when the water has more chlorine, the corrosivity also increases.
+This is a great alternative to ferric sulfate, but it is less popular because when the water has more chlorine, the corrosivity also increases.

 How Do You Choose a Coagulant for Water Treatment?